Instantaneous continuous loss of regularity for the SQG equation: Introduction

+Let us now describe how to assemble a sequence of $P$-fold symmetric norm inflation solutions $\theta_\lambda$ given by Theorem~\ref{T00} to obtain instantaneous continuous loss of Sobolev regularity (Theorem~\ref{T01}).

-This means that, for the gluing process, we can consider rapidly growing $P$-fold symmetric supported in rings of very different sizes (see Figure~\ref{fig2}, where each ring corresponds to a rapidly growing solution, and each purple square corresponds to the piece of a solution evolving from an initial condition sketched in Fig.~\ref{fig1}) and show that the interactions between the different rings is very weak.
+Each such solution $\theta_\lambda$ is supported on an annulus of radius $\lambda^{-1/2}$ (see Figure~\ref{fig2}, where each ring corresponds to a rapidly growing solution, and each purple square corresponds to the piece of a solution evolving from an initial condition defined in \eqref{bg_intro}, \eqref{pert_intro}.
+The gluing requires two essential lemmas to obtain existence and uniqueness of solution propagating from the glued initial data.\\

-The usefulness of this construction is two-fold: First, it allows us to show existence of a limit solution by considering the solution where only a finite number of rings is present and taking the limit.
-The interactions between the different rings are then small enough to show convergence to a limit function, and furthermore the convergence is good enough to show that the limit function is a classical solution of the SQG equation (recall Definition~\ref{definition_classical_sol}).

-Secondly, we can also use the decay of the velocity around the origin to prove uniqueness of odd-odd symmetric solutions.
-Roughly speaking, the decay of the velocity around the origin allows us to prove that for any solution in $H^{1+\alpha}$ the rings will move slowly enough to not change their support too much, and thus their interactions have to remain small for the times considered, and while this interactions remain small we can obtain arbitrarily accurate bounds for the behaviour of the solution, leaving only one possible classical solution fulfilling with the desired initial conditions.